Android (operating system): Technical security features

 Android applications run in a sandbox, an isolated area of the system that does not have access to the rest of the system's resources, unless access permissions are explicitly granted by the user when the application is installed, however this may not be possible for pre-installed apps.
 It is not possible, for example, to turn off the microphone access of the pre-installed camera app without disabling the camera completely.
 This is valid also in Android versions 7 and 8.

 Since February 2012, Google has used its Google Bouncer malware scanner to watch over and scan apps available in the Google Play store.
 A "Verify Apps" feature was introduced in November 2012, as part of the Android 4.2 "Jelly Bean" operating system version, to scan all apps, both from Google Play and from third-party sources, for malicious behaviour.
 Originally only doing so during installation, Verify Apps received an update in 2014 to "constantly" scan apps, and in 2017 the feature was made visible to users through a menu in Settings.

-Before installing an application, the Google Play store displays a list of the requirements an app needs to function.
-After reviewing these permissions, the user can choose to accept or refuse them, installing the application only if they accept.
+In former Android versions, before installing an application, the Google Play store displayed a list of the requirements an app needs to function.
+After reviewing these permissions, the user could choose to accept or refuse them, installing the application only if they accepted.
 In Android 6.0 "Marshmallow", the permissions system was changed; apps are no longer automatically granted all of their specified permissions at installation time.
 An opt-in system is used instead, in which users are prompted to grant or deny individual permissions to an app when they are needed for the first time.
 Applications remember the grants, which can be revoked by the user at any time.
 Pre-installed apps, however, are not always part of this approach.
 In some cases it may not be possible to deny certain permissions to pre-installed apps, nor be possible to disable them.
 The Google Play Services app cannot be uninstalled, nor disabled.
-Any force stop attempt, result in the app restarting itself.
+Any force stop attempt results in the app restarting itself.
 The new permissions model is used only by applications developed for Marshmallow using its software development kit (SDK), and older apps will continue to use the previous all-or-nothing approach.
 Permissions can still be revoked for those apps, though this might prevent them from working properly, and a warning is displayed to that effect.